 Ok, so now we know how to react when disaster strikes.
 However, there is one key factor that can change the game to our benefit.
 Or at least, make it count in our favor.
 Speed!

 In order to protect your brand’s reputation, you should see crucial social mentions quickly.
 After negative posts on social media, it’s important to have time to prepare your response and take further action.
 If you want to be able to do that, media monitoring is your friend.
-In short, you need to monitor social media for negative reviews.
+In short, you need to monitor social media and perform a social search for negative reviews.

 There are plenty of perks for marketers that are using an intelligent tool to monitor social media for negative reviews.